protobufjs/protobuf.js/README.md

 ### Decorators

-Experimental decorators can be tried out to define message classes directly in code.
+Experimental decorators are available for defining message classes directly in code.

 * **Type.d(typeName?: `string`)** &nbsp; *(optional)*<br />
   Annotates a class as a protobuf message type.